tiagobpires/CS50x-2022/README.md

-# CS50x - Harvard Introduction to computer science
+# CS50x 2021 - Harvard Introduction to computer science
 You can find the materials for the course [here](https://cs50.harvard.edu/x)

+## Academic Honesty
+> Please try to solve the problems before taking a look at any of my solutions.
+Only then will you have the best use of the course.
+<br/>Check the [Academic Honesty](https://cs50.harvard.edu/x/2020/honesty/) policy of the course.

 ## My problem sets solutions - ⚙️ In progress